opendxl/opendxl-epo-service-python/doc/sdk/basiccorehelpexample.rst

                 }).encode(encoding="utf-8")

             # Send the request
-            res = client.sync_request(req)
+            res = client.sync_request(req, timeout=30)
             if res.message_type != Message.MESSAGE_TYPE_ERROR:
                 # Display resulting payload
                 print res.payload.decode(encoding='utf-8')
             else:
                 print "Error: {0} ({1}) ".format(res.error_message, str(res.error_code))

-After connecting to the DXL fabric, a `request message` is created with a topic that targets the ePO DXL service with a unique identifier that is associated with the ePO server to invoke the remote command on.
+After connecting to the DXL fabric, a `request message` is created with a topic that targets the ePO DXL service including a unique identifier that is associated with the ePO server to invoke the remote command on.

 The next step is to set the `payload` of the request message.
 The contents of the payload include the remote command to invoke, the output style for the ePO server response (json, xml, verbose, or terse), and any parameters for the command.
 In this particular case the ``core.help`` command is being invoked with an output style of ``verbose``.
-This particular command requires no parameters so an empty dictionary (``dict``) is specified.
+This particular command requires no parameters, so an empty dictionary (``dict``) is specified.

 The final step is to perform a `synchronous request` via the DXL fabric.
 If the `response message` is not an error its contents are displayed.